Did I mention that I was also teaching a second class after the one on Separation of Church and State?

 A simple search of the internet yields many results for events celebrating Banned Book week, September 25-October 2nd.
 (Some celebrate the entire month of September or October.)
 Talk about great timing to look at this topic, huh?!

-Blogging Censorship: NCAC launches a blog where staff weigh in daily on current censorship issues, underreported censorship incidents, and policy decisions.
+Blogging Censorship: NCAC launchesa blog where staff weigh in daily on current censorship issues, underreported censorship incidents, and policy decisions.

-Get quick updates on NCAC cases, and reporting and analysis of censorship news.
+Follow NCAC on Twitter Get quick updates on NCAC cases, and reporting and analysis of censorship news.
 All in under 140 characters at our Twitter account.

 You might also want to check out these member organizations: